PR9INICHEK/ArmaReforgerServerUbuntu/README.md

 Warning! armarserver does not have sudo access.
 Manually install dependencies or run ./armarserver install as root.

 Run: 'sudo dpkg --add-architecture i386; sudo apt update; sudo apt install binutils bsdmainutils bzip2 lib32gcc-s1 lib32stdc++6 libcurl4 libsdl2-2.0-0:i386 pigz unzip' as root to install missing dependencies.
+    Need to get 86.3 MB of archives.
+    After this operation, 224 MB of additional disk space will be used.

 armarserver is not in the sudoers file.
   `sudo adduser armarserver sudo`